 Waterloo real estate guide & listings for sale

-In Waterloo, roughly 55% of dwellings are single detached homes, while the rest are mainly large apartment buildings, small apartment buildings, and townhouses.
-Around one quarter of properties in this city were constructed in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
-This city offers mainly four or more bedroom and three bedroom homes.
-Around 70% of the population of this city own their home whereas the remainder are renters.
+In Waterloo, about 55% of buildings are single detached homes, while large apartment buildings, small apartment buildings, and townhouses are also present in the housing stock.
+This city is primarily composed of four or more bedroom and three bedroom homes.
+About 70% of the properties in the city are occupied by homeowners while the remainder are rented.
+About one quarter of homes in this city were constructed in the 1960s and 1970s, while the majority of the remaining buildings were built pre-1960 and in the 1980s.